lambdaclass/concrete/ROADMAP.md

    allocator-name reporting in audit output.
 This is `runtime_checked`, not proof evidence.
 It must work with Concrete's allocator-as-value direction:
    `with(Alloc)` grants authority; allocator values name strategy/identity.
+   Include the Odin tracking-allocator lesson, but reject Odin's implicit `context` as hidden authority: Concrete allocator identity is an explicit value or report fact, and allocation permission remains visible as `with(Alloc)`.
 4. Add pointer/slice runtime-instrumentation hooks for unsafe code: null checks, bounds checks for trusted slice views, alignment checks, provenance/trust labels, lifetime/owner debugging where the runtime can track it, and explicit opt-out for trusted performance paths.
 A checked profile may trap; a release profile may erase checks only when reports still say which checks became assumptions.
+   Include sanitizer opt-out attributes only as named unsafe/trusted facts (`no_sanitize_address`-style behavior must appear in audit output), never as comments or unreported compiler flags.
 5. Add an unsafe-aliasing policy that avoids Rust's hidden reference-UB trap: safe references keep Concrete's ordinary borrow/linearity rules; raw pointers do not silently become safe references.
 Any operation that temporarily